inf112-v21/Decidophobia/README.md

 * When delivering PowerDown instead of cards when playing more than 1, ConcurrentModificationException is thrown.
 * Sometimes when all players are ready, the game crashes for the host.
 * If a player edits his nickname when another sends his changed nickname in, the whole lobby gets updated and the changes
   from the first player dissapears.
 The cause is that when a change arrives at the lobby the whole lobbyTable gets updated.
+* If board is changed in the lobby, there will be written a null-file in src.